-This Privacy Notice applies between you, the visitor to this website and/or user of our Connect for Help service and AgilityEco, the owner and provider of this website.
+This Privacy Notice applies between you, the applicant and/or user of our Connect for Help services and AgilityEco, the owner and provider of this service.

 AgilityEco Services Ltd (‘AgilityEco’) acts as a Data Controller under the General Data Protection Regulation (‘GDPR’).
 We are registered with the Information Commissioner’s Office (‘ICO’) as a Data Controller under registration number ZA000042.

 AgilityEco takes the privacy of your information very seriously.
-We have a few simple principles which we abide by to protect your privacy:
+We have a few simple principles which we abide by in order to protect your privacy: